duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

   javascript](https://gist.github.com/thegitfather/9c9f1a927cd57df14a59c268f118ce86)
   `console.log` inside page will be the same as in ionic app.
-If you need to post to external url which did not enable cors, you can not use `$http.post` but plain form submittion.
+If you need to post to external url which did not enable cors, you can not use `$http.post` but plain form submission.
 Since I like to keep working in browser and emulator, I moved submit button outsite of form and than ng-click will submit the form or load inappbrowser and pass the data.
   Closing inappbrowser could be navigating to `mobile/close` for which I set